 Opening and maintaining a business requires more than setting up shop and promoting your product.
-To legally operate—and avoid hefty fines, jail time and business closure—you need to follow government regulated business laws.
+To operate legally, you need to follow business regulations.

-First, what exactly are business laws and regulations?
-Government regulations that impact business are laws that owners must follow to operate legally.
-Regulation of business will depend on diverse factors, including:
+Small business regulations are laws that owners must follow to operate legally.
+The impact of government policies on your business depends on multiple factors, including:

 - How many people you employ